What is Google Business Profile?

 Providing location and directions

-The Business Profile allows you to share your address and provide clear directions, enabling potential customers to easily locate and visit your physical establishment.
+The Business Profile lets you list your address and give clear directions.
+This makes it easy for possible new customers to find and visit your store or office.

 Displaying business hours